connorpa/Unfolding/README.md

  - plot ABPS
  - show RM
  - study model dependance
+ - compare unfolding methods
- - vary unfolding method
+ - tune unfolding methods
- - vary the way to build up the RM
+ - different sampling methods for RM
+ - test effect of trigger inefficiency

 The main function produces PDF and ROOT files with all results.
 The code has been developed with Root6 and RooUnfold.

-*Note*: the code is not to be used to unfolded real data.
+*Note*: the code is not intended to be used to unfolded real data.

 To download RooUnfold:
 > svn co https://svnsrv.desy.de/public/unfolding/RooUnfold/trunk RooUnfold